nexusformat/definitions/manual/source/classes/contributed_definitions/apm-structure.rst

 :ref:`NXspatial_filter`
     Base class to filter based on position.
+This base class takes advantage of :ref:`NXcg_ellipsoid`,

+:ref:`NXcg_cylinder`, :ref:`NXcg_hexahedron`
-This base class takes advantage of :ref:`NXcg_ellipsoid`, :ref:`NXcg_cylinder`, and :ref:`NXcg_hexahedron` to cater for commonly used geometric primitives in atom probe.
-The primitives are used for defining the shape and extent of a region of interest (ROI) :ref:`NXroi_process`.
+    Base classes to describe commonly used geometric primitives (not only) in atom probe.
+    The primitives are used for defining the shape and extent of a region of interest (ROI) :ref:`NXroi_process` of material.

 :ref:`NXsubsampling_filter`
     Base class for a filter that can also be used for specifying how entries